 Introduction to Dublin, Ohio

 Dublin, Ohio, in Franklin county, is 11 miles NW of Columbus, Ohio.
-The city is in the Columbus metropolitan area and has a population of 31,392.
+The city is in the Columbus metropolitan area.

 The earliest settlers arrived in 1802, but real development did not begin until the Sells family arrived.
 John Sells settled with his family and surveyed lots with his Irish partner John Shields.
 It is said that Shields named the town "Dublin" after his birthplace of Dublin in Ireland.
 Dublin was a small town until 1970, after which the construction of Interstate 270 led to rapid growth.
 It was established as a city in 1987.